bruno-sf/minimon/README.md

 ![screenshot](https://i.imgur.com/QGzBWzQ.png)

 ### TODO and Thoughts
-For the sake of keeping things simple, I think the program is what it is.
-Any new feature would probably require external libs or deceived from the original purpose.
+For the sake of keeping things simple, I think the program is what it is, of course a few features can come here and there but  nothing in mind now.
+Any new fancy feature would probably require external libs or deceived from the original purpose.

-Warning: HTTPS support is only available if Python was compiled with SSL support (through the SSL module).
+***Warning:*** HTTPS support is only available if Python was compiled with SSL support (through the SSL module).
 If your HTTPS checks are alway getting OFFLINE, maybe that's the problem.
 Check with: python3 -m ssl